 Part of Nvidia’s new Turing lineup, the RTX 2080 Ti is the most powerful graphics card that consumers can buy with amped up specs and potentially revolutionary features.

 While the GTX 1080 Ti struggles to achieve 60fps in 4K for some of the most technically demanding games, the RTX 2080 Ti hits that golden standard for almost every title you throw its way.

 Even more lust-worthy, the RTX 2080 Ti features brand new tech including real-time ray tracing and DLSS.
 The former will help to simulate more realistic light in video game environments, while the latter uses artificial intelligence to make image rendering slicker and more efficient.
 Sadly, neither feature is currently available with the required updates expected to drop later this year.
 On a more positive note, plenty of games are confirmed to be offering support including Shadow of the Tomb Raider, Battlefield 5 and Metro Exodus.

 The only significant negative thing about the RTX 2080 Ti?
 It costs a whopping lot.
 At £1099, it’s almost double the price of the ultra-powerful GTX 1080 Ti.
 But if you’re desperate for the best 4K performance possible, as well as the forthcoming ray tracing, then the RTX 2080 Ti is still a worthwhile investment.

 - One of the fastest consumer cards you can buy

 - Price-cut GTX 1080 could be a better buy for 1080/1440p gamers

-4K performance at maximum settings was delivered at beyond 60 and 70fps; the GTX 1080 Ti is ready for anything.
-It’s even capable of handling 5K gaming (yes, really), if you happen to have a monitor with that high a resolution.
+4K performance at maximum settings was delivered at beyond 60 and 70fps with select games; the GTX 1080 Ti is still a powerhouse card.
+It’s even capable of handling 5K gaming, if you happen to have a monitor with that high a resolution.
 If you play on multiple monitors then this is a great card too.